 Editor’s Note: I met Gina Rieg at the Fourfold Path to Healing Conference in Baltimore in February 2012.
 Her story of healing from Ulcerative Colitis using the GAPS Diet was so compelling to me that I asked her if she would be willing to write down her detailed story so that others in a similar situation might be inspired to heal through a change of diet instead of using drugs or surgery.
-Her original post on her first year of healing from Ulcerative Colitis can be found here.
+Read her original post on how to heal naturally from Ulcerative Colitis.

 Here we are 18 months later and Gina has graciously penned an update on her progress.
 I’m sure those of you suffering from Ulcerative Colitis, IBS, Crohn’s Disease or other inflammatory bowel condition that could benefit from the GAPS Diet will find encouragement in her story as she continues on her journey to full healing.

 April 14, 2013

 Here I sit, enjoying a glass of red wine on April 14th, 2013.
 Today marks TWO years exactly since my last infusion of Remicade, a powerful intravenous drug which helped me to manage the debilitating symptoms of Ulcerative Colitis before I went on the GAPS Diet to heal naturally.